How to Turn a Ram ProMaster into a Campervan

 Disclaimer: This post may contain affiliate links.
 This means I may receive a small commission at no extra cost to you.
 The reviews of the items in this article are based on my own opinions.
 Disclosure policy https://www.adoptinglifesjourney.com/blog/disclosure-policy

 Well, I did a thing.
 I am joining the Campervan community.
-No, we are not selling everything and living full time in our campervan, but we will enjoy many trips as we explore the US.
+No, we are not selling everything and living full time in our campervan, but we will enjoy many trips as we explore the United States.
 When we lived in Iowa, we had a travel trailer, and we have many fond memories of camping.
-Anytime we smell someone burning firewood we long for the days of the past when life was calm, evenings were peaceful, and life was at our own pace.
+Even now, anytime we smell a campfire burning we long for the days of the past when life was calm, evenings were peaceful, and life was at our own pace.
 We didn’t go too far from home in our travel trailer but the campgrounds we did go to have left us with some great memories.

 SAVE THIS POST FOR LATER, TO REFERENCE BACK TO AS YOU CONVERT YOUR VAN INTO A CAMPER.